 Introduction¶

-Biological data are often poorly organized.
+In many organizations, biological datasets are mismanaged, not queryable, and not standardized.
 It’s often difficult to reproduce analytical results or understand how a dataset was processed.
-And it’s typically hard to apply models to historical data, orthogonal assays, or datasets generated by other teams.
+It’s typically hard to train models on historical data, orthogonal assays, or datasets generated by other teams.

 LaminDB specs

-Manage data & metadata with a unified Python API (“lakehouse”).
+Manage data & metadata with a unified API (“lakehouse”).

 Artifact